With Halloween just around the corner, we’re all looking to add a little mischief to our lives!

-Chicago is an enchanting city, perhaps, more enchanting then you might hope.
+Chicago is an enchanting city, perhaps, more enchanting than you might hope.
 With a complicated history rife with tragedy, the city’s spiritual underbelly finds a way to show its ghostly face to unsuspecting witnesses.
-Meet the local ghosts in your neighborhood with this list of the 10 most haunted places in Chicago.
-[Featured image via Shutterstock]
+Meet the local ghosts in your neighborhood with this list of the 10 most haunted places in Chicago and get yourself into the spooktacular spirit!

 1. Death Alley

 In late December 1903, a crowd of 1,700 — mostly women and their children — were in eager attendance at the newly-built Iroquois Theater.
 The matinee production was a whimsical musical comedy called Mr. Bluebeard.
 Before the second act would close, one-third of those in attendance would perish.
 It was an unspeakable tragedy.
 Marshall Everett would later write in The Great Chicago Theater Disaster, that it was “a calamity which…bereft hundreds of homes of their loved ones and made Chicago the most unhappy city on the face of the earth.”

 When firefighters arrived, all those inside had perished.
 As they went through the remains in search of survivors, they began to pile the bodies in the alley behind the theater.
 That alley has come to be known as “Death Alley.”
 It is here that cries, wails, and apparitions are said to haunt to this day.

 2. Lincoln Park, Site Of The St. Valentine’s Day Massacre